Holistic Robust Data-Driven Decisions: Holistic Robustness

-Although Theorem \ref{thm: HD finite formulation} and Lemma \ref{lemma:hr:primal:reduction} provides two tractable ways to evaluate the HD predictor, finding an optimal decision in $\min_{x\in \cX} \hat{c}^{\cN,\alpha,r}_{\mathrm{HD}}(x,\Pemp{T})$ still requires solving a saddle point problem which may yet again be slightly awkward to solve in practice.
-As in the previous section, we can turn to a tractable dual minimization representation of the holistic robust predictor as well.
-We prove that the holistic robust predictor proposed here also admits a tractable dual formulation.
+Although Theorem \ref{thm: HD finite formulation} provides a tractable ways to evaluate the $\HR$ predictor, finding an optimal decision in $\min_{x\in \cX} \hat{c}^{\cN,\alpha,r}_{\HR}(x,\Pemp{T})$ still requires solving a saddle point problem which may yet again be slightly awkward to solve in practice.
+In the following, we provide an equivalent tractable dual minimization representation of the HR predictor.